-- 5. Applicant's intention is to create a high quality tavern operating under the "Little Creatures" name. - 6.
-Floor plans filed in support of the Application indicate that the Premises;' public areas comprise an internal Bar/Lounge and dining areas and external alfresco and pavilion areas looking over Geoffery Bolton Avenue towards the waters of the Quay. - 7.
+- 5. The Applicant's intention is to create a high-quality tavern operating under the iconic "Little Creatures" name. - 6.
+Floor plans filed in support of the Application indicate that the Premises' public areas comprise an internal Bar/Lounge and dining areas and external alfresco and pavilion areas looking over Geoffery Bolton Avenue towards the waters of the Quay. - 7.
 The Applicant's intention is to fit out, equip and furnish the Premises to a high standard to create a unique, high quality contemporary hospitality venue that is both stylish and comfortable, combining the best elements of a traditional tavern environment with the contemporary features and services expected by consumers. - 8.
 As experienced operators, the persons behind the Applicant company are well aware of their responsibility to effectively manage and mitigate potential risks associated with the supply of liquor to the public.
-Accordingly, this proposal has been developed with the specific aim of ensuring that the Venue operates as a positive addition to the lifestyle, leisure and tourism attractions of the Locality while minimising the risk of any negative impacts in the community. - 9.
-To facilitate these intentions, the Applicant is applying for the conditional grant of a Tavern Restricted Licence for the Premsies and contemporaneously applying for an ETP to extend the permitted trading hours of the Venue to allow a 1.00am closing on Wednesday to Saturday evenings (inclusive).. - 10.
-The location of the Premises is highly suitable in light in light of the following features:
+Accordingly, this proposal has been developed with the specific aim of ensuring that the Venue operates as a positive addition to the lifestyle, leisure and tourism attractions of the Locality while minimising the risk of any negative impacts in the local or broader community. - 9.
+To facilitate these intentions, the Applicant now applies for the conditional grant of the Licence. - 10.
+The location of the Premises is highly suitable in light of the following features: - a.
+Located in the Perth CBD, close to high density retail office and residential premises. - b.
+Located in Elizabeth Quay, which is a significant part of the cultural, entertainment and hospitality precinct of Perth CBD and a popular leisure destination for persons living and working in and near the Locality and throughout the greater Perth metropolitan area;

-- a.
-Located in the Perth CBD close to high density retail office and residential premises. - b.
-Located in Elizabeth Quay, which is a significant part of the cultural, entertainment and hospitality precinct of Perth CBD and a popular leisure destination for persons living and working in and near the Locality and throughout the greater Perth metropolitan area and for tourists visiting Perth. - c.
+- c.
 Located in a tourist precinct which attracts significant number of visitors every year; and - d.
-Conveniently accessible to persons travelling to and from the Premises: - (i) Public transport (train, bus and ferry); - (ii) serviced by taxi and ride share services; and - (iii) ample public parking facilities in the vicinity. - 11.
-The Applicant makes the present Application to allow it to meet the needs of consumers who seek to enjoy the liquor and related service which will be provided at the Venue during the extended trading hours sought.
+Conveniently accessible to persons travelling to and from the Premises by: - (i) public transport (train, bus and ferry); - (ii) taxi and ride share services; and - (iii) private vehicle with ample public parking facilities in the vicinity.